zlindacz/multi-user-blog/readme.md

 - [x] Logged in users can edit or delete posts they themselves have created
 - [x] Users can only like posts that are not theirs and only like or dislike it once.
 - [x] Only signed-in users can post comments
+- [x] Users can edit and delete comments they have made

 ###### Permissions
 - [x] README has instructions on how to run the app